 Before establishing a job description, carry out a job analysis.
 This involves a thorough study of all responsibilities of the relevant job.
 The scope is company-wide.
 The analysis should go into detail.
 Trainers should be able to use the job analysis as a yardstick for their course content.

 A job analysis simplifies both writing the job description and the needs analysis.
-With a description of an employee’s job, trainers can tailor his training curriculum.
+With an accurate description of an employee’s job, trainers can tailor his training curriculum.
 Training can then very closely approximate what will be expected of the employees.

 A job analysis focuses on enumerating the numerous duties that a worker must perform.
-A difficulty analysis determines which duties cause the employee the most trouble.
+A difficulty analysis, on the other hand, determines which duties cause the employee the most trouble.
 It can then make suggestions on how to reduce this trouble through better training.

 There are several key advantages to a good difficulty analysis.
 Here are just two of them:

-- The needs analyst can assign priorities to certain aspects of the training.
-These priorities will depend on the expected difficulty that the worker will face coping with those duties.
+- The needs analyst can give priority to certain aspects of the training.
+These priorities will depend on the expected difficulty that the worker will face in those duties.

-- A well-done difficulty analysis provides example material.
+- A good difficulty analysis provides example material.
 The training program can make use of role-playing material and situations.

 This is another time-tested technique for gathering needs analysis material from employees.
 Problem-solving conferences can be conducted periodically.
 It may take the form of – or be part of – a plan for a new product, task or technology, or can tie in with a training program.

-It is always helpful to utilize an outside consultant to moderate such sessions.
+It is usually helpful to use an outside consultant to moderate such sessions.
 This outside sponsorship lets workers express their feelings about the organization more candidly.
 The current problems will become apparent that represent potential areas for training.
 This allows you to better gear the session to training needs.

 7. Appraisal Reviews